mikaeltarquin/PN5180-cardio/README.md

 # Keypad Pinout

-Connect the row pins to gpio 1 6 5 3.
+Connect the row pins to GPIO D3 A0 A1 A2.
-Connect the column pins to gpio 2 0 4.
+Connect the column pins to GPIO A3 A4 A5.

 If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in Config.h